living-atlases/generator-living-atlas/README.md

 ## Caveats

 - Currently running several services in the same machine and the same domain doesn't configure correctly `nginx` `vhosts`.
-See [this enhancement issue](https://github.com/AtlasOfLivingAustralia/ala-install/issues/256) in `ala-install`.
-As a workaround you can copy and configure the generated `vhosts` in `/etc/nginx/sites-available` with different names so they are not overwritten by `ansible`.
+See [this enhancement issue](https://github.com/AtlasOfLivingAustralia/ala-install/issues/256) in `ala-install`. **Workaround**: Use different hostnames per each service in the same machine.
+So, if for instance, bie and bie-ws are in the same machine, this machine receives multiple names (like bie.example.org and bie-ws.example.org) and `nginx` don't overwrite each service vhost configuration.
 - As we are using the [ansible/ala-demo.yml](https://github.com/AtlasOfLivingAustralia/ala-install/blob/master/ansible/ala-demo.yml) playbook, if you are using more that two hosts (the minimal is one for main services, and another for spatial services), some services will be also configured in the main machine.
-As a workaround, while we fix this, you can use a different playbook for your main machine with the correct limited roles.
+As a workaround, while we fix this, you can use a different playbook for your main machine with the correct limited roles. **Workaround** Comment the roles in `ala-demo.yml` that you'll deploy in other machines.

 ## Any problem with this generator?